ajalt/clikt/docs/autocomplete.md

 $ source ~/my-program-completion.sh
 ```

-You can add that source command to your .bashrc so that completion is always available:
+You can add that source command to your startup script so that completion is always available.
+For
+example, with bash:

 ```bash
 $ echo source ~/my-program-completion.sh >> ~/.bashrc
 ```

 You'll need to regenerate the completion script any time your command structure changes.

+## Supported Functionality

+### Bash and Zsh

+Currently subcommand, option, and [command alias][command-aliases] names can be completed, as well as
+values for options and arguments. `choice` parameters are completed with their possible values.
+Other parameter types are completed as file or directory names.
+[`Context.allowInterspersedArgs`][allowInterspersedArgs] is supported.

+### Fish

+Fish's completion mechanism is more limited that Bash's.
+Subcommands can be completed, options can
+be completed as long as they start with a `-`.
+Completion suggestions for positional arguments are
+the union of all positional arguments.
+Other advanced Clikt features are not supported.

 ## Customizing Completions